Helpful Gardening Tips

 How We Protect Your Plants For Transit

 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This provides superior protection for plants in transit for up to 12 days.

 Upon Receipt Of Your Plants

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Sumac Shrubs is an Autumn Foliage Beauty

 Sumac provides your landscape with attractive trees that bring a ton of autumn interest to your property.
-The fast-growing tree offers a wide variety of colorful leaves as well as fuzzy red summer and fall seed that a lovely display.
-During the rest of the growing season, it has fern-like leaves of a medium green color that contrast well with these red seeds.
+The fast-growing tree offers a wide variety of colorful leaves and fuzzy red summer and fall seeds that a lovely display.
+The rest of the growing season has fern-like leaves of a medium green color that contrast nicely with these red seeds.

 If you live in a doughty area, sumac remains an excellent choice for your landscape needs, as it requires little moisture.
 Mulch helps keep a sumac tree’s soil moist, too.
 The sumac also tolerates areas with air pollution well, so it’s an excellent choice for a tree in the city.
 When you have a small area of soil surrounded by concrete or asphalt, the dainty-looking sumac tree will quickly and neatly fill that area.